nicopap/cuicui/design_doc/rich_text.md

 ### Dynamic content

-Similarly to other `Modifier`s, you can set text content dynamically:
+Similarly to other `Modify`s, you can set text content dynamically:

 ```
 Some text {color: GREEN, content:$my_content}.